yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 well studied by the researchers, engineers, and practitioners.
-The corresponding concepts that have been widely adopted in the software development and machine learning engineering were transferred to the development of the agent, too, which serves as the foundational layer of the Service-as-a-software system.
+The corresponding concepts that have been widely adopted in the software development and machine learning engineering were transferred to the development of the agent, too, which serves as the foundational layer of the ServSoft system.
 The engineering-level considerations try to tackle the problems such as memory, storage, orchestration, etc. More readings about this can be found in [references](#references).

 ## Conclusions

 In summary, the transition from "SoftServ" to "ServSoft" represents a significant shift in how services are delivered and consumed.
 While SoftServ focuses on providing functional endpoints for users to achieve tasks, ServSoft emphasizes the completion of holistic tasks through intelligent agents.
 These agents leverage advanced AI techniques, such as LLMs, to autonomously perceive, plan, and act within their environments.
 The design patterns, such as ReAct, enable agents to reason and adapt, closely mimicking human problem-solving processes.
 The principles of completeness, the duality of probabilism and determinism, and vertical adaptivity are crucial for building robust and efficient ServSoft systems.
 By integrating domain-specific knowledge and ubiquitous language, these systems can achieve high performance and reliability, making them valuable for various real-world applications.

 ## References